- Contact information

 Stay on top of the latest research, follow progress of Wisconsin's bat monitors and get the dates of our next bat festival.
 News and events direct to your inbox from the Wisconsin Bat Program.

 White-nose syndrome (WNS) is a devastating disease of hibernating bats that has caused the most precipitous decline of North American wildlife in recorded history.
-It is caused by the fungus Geomyces destructans, and is rapidly spreading through cave bat populations across the country causing unprecedented mortality.
-Since it was first discovered in 2006, WNS has infected six species of insect-eating bats in the northeastern and southern U.S., causing declines approaching 100 percent in some populations.
-Estimated losses have exceeded one million bats over the past three years.
+It is caused by the fungus Psuedogymnoascus destructans, and is rapidly spreading through cave bat populations across the country causing unprecedented mortality.
+Since it was first discovered in 2006, WNS has affected eleven cave-hibernating bats, including four endangered species and subspecies of insect-eating bats in the eastern and southern U.S., causing declines approaching 100 percent in some populations.
+Recent estimates suggest 5.7-6.7 million bats have died over the past seven years.
 This syndrome poses a severe threat to all four of Wisconsin's cave bat species.

 In February 2006, some 40 miles west of Albany, New York, a caver photographed hibernating bats with an unusual white substance on their muzzles.
 He noticed several dead bats.
-The following winter, bats behaving erratically, bats with white noses and a few hundred dead bats in several caves came to the attention of New York biologists, who documented white-nose syndrome in January 2007.
-Named after the distinctive white growth that appears on the nose and wings of affected bats, as of December 2012, white-nose syndrome (WNS) is only 30 miles from Wisconsin.
+The following winter, bats behaving erratically, bats with white noses and a few hundred dead bats in several caves came to the attention of New York biologists, who documented white-nose syndrome (WNS) in January 2007.
+Named after the distinctive white growth that appears on the nose and wings of affected bats, WNS reached Wisconsin in spring 2014.

 Help protect bats from WNS